 Magnesium has been shown to decrease premenstrual symptoms like bloating, cravings, cramping, and reduce the associated anxiety and sleep pattern disturbances.
 Magnesium can be found in many food sources like dairy, sprouts (broccoli, cauliflower, and Brussels), and wild-caught fish (tuna, salmon, trout, and mackerel).
 However, some of my favorite sources of magnesium are:

 Since the liver is the largest internal organ, it seems fitting that it has so many responsibilities.
 One of its major responsibilities being hormone regulation.
 If you have become fed up with experiencing premenstrual symptoms, it is time to take a closer look at your liver functionality.
 Increasing magnesium intake may improve liver function and reverse those pesky premenstrual symptoms.
-To learn more about how to support healthy hormones and have better periods, check out my course Nutrition Strategies for Better Periods.
+To learn more about how to optimize your metabolism, support healthy hormones, and have better periods—check out my Master Your Minerals online course, in which we teach you how to interpret your own HTMA and build a hormone-healing protocol based on your unique results.